CIRS affects people with a history of developmental trauma, whose nervous systems are dysregulated.

 You don’t need to address all of your childhood trauma to recover from CIRS.
 However, you need to learn to put down your constant fear about your physical state, and your fear of the world around you, and your fear of everything else that is driving your dysregulation.

 It’s people who don’t learn to self-regulate who are at greatest risk of not recovering from CIRS.
 Many people opt to chase fixes that promise quicker and easier solutions.
-If this describes you, you might want to keep the idea that fear may be keeping you ill in the back of your mind.
-If the other approaches you explore don’t work over the longer-term, then you will be able to come back to this idea.
+If this describes you, you might want to hold the idea in the back of your mind that fear may be driving your illness.
+If the other approaches you explore don’t fully work over the longer-term, you will be able to return to this idea.

 Address problems with people in your life.